-Try this recipe for a deliciously fragrant and fun cinnamon soap enriched with shea butter and colored with turmeric.
+Try this deliciously fragrant and fun cinnamon soap recipe.
 Turmeric and cinnamon are both well known for its anti-inflammatory, dissinfectant, anti-fungal and anti-oxidant properties.

 Table of Contents